 If you see thick crusty scabs on the edges of a dog’s ears, the problem is likely ear edge dermatitis.
 Dermatitis simply means the skin becomes red, inflamed, and sometimes itchy.
 It creates sores or lesions that eventually become scabs.
-It may also be ear margin hyperkeratosis in certain breeds, like Dachshunds.
+This condition can lead to hyperkeratoses in on edges of the ear or ear margins, which means the skin gets tougher and thicker, in addition to becoming oily and crusty.

 Of course, the most common issue we deal with in our dogs are the dreaded ear infections in the ear canal.
 This is why we use dog ear-cleaning wipes to clean out discharge to help avoid fungal and bacterial infections.

 However, black or brown scabs on the edges of a dog’s ear are usually symptoms of severe ear problems that need veterinary attention.
-So let’s look at what ear scabs on your dog may mean.
+So let’s look what the BSAVA Book on canine dermatology has to say about what ear scabs on your dog may mean.

 Remember, never pick the scabs off a dog’s ear.